 By doing a self-check, you can decide if you’re living your life intentionally.
 As you pray through this, you can decide what’s truly important and if God is being honored each day of your life.

-ALSO READ: Simple Changes Toward Healthy Homemaking– Simple tips for improving your family food and home health choices.
+ALSO READ: 5 Health Tips for Christian Moms – Simple tips for improving your food and home health choices.

 Spend time in prayer asking God to show you what’s taking time or energy from your mission in life.
 By seeking your heart for these weaknesses, then fasting for a period of time, you will grow in wisdom and faith every year!